-The Shwa script includes 13 vowels and one length mark : all the other letters are consonants, including some semivowels.
-We'll present the vowels and semivowels on this page along with a few other letters, and the other consonants on the following pages, so you can see how it works not just for English but for all the other languages.
+The Musa alphabet includes 22 vowels : all the other letters are consonants, including some semivowels (and some punctuation and arithmetic symbols).
+We'll present the vowels and semivowels on this page, and the other consonants on the following pages, so you can see how it works not just for English but for all the other languages.
 We'll use some technical terms (in italics), but you don't have to remember them.

-Vowels differ from each other in five main parameters :
+Vowels differ from each other in six main parameters :

-We'll discuss the last two traits further below.
+The last three traits are often interrelated - I'll discuss them further below.
 For now, let's talk about the first three.

-Eleven of the twelve Shwa vowel letters fit into a neat little grid based on those parameters.
-Each letter represents any vowel sound in that range of your mouth - the actual pronunciation varies between languages.
-Here they are, along with my transcription and the IPA symbols for the sounds in that range (at right is a chart of IPA vowels) :
+The Musa vowel letters fit into a grid based on those three parameters.
+Each letter represents any vowel sound in that range of your mouth - the actual pronunciation can vary within that range.
+Normally, Musa only distinguishes three heights - close, mid, and open - and two positions: front and back.
+Along with rounding, that results in 11 different vowels (no language needs a low front rounded vowel).
+Here they are, along with my transcriptions and the IPA symbols for the sounds in that range (at right is a chart of IPA vowels) :

 Three of these vowels don't occur in English, but they aren't difficult to pronounce :

-The sound in the middle of the IPA chart - the upside-down e - is called schwa (that was one of the inspirations for the name Shwa).
-It's pronounced with your mouth completely relaxed, and often represents any lazy sound more than a specific mid back spread vowel.
+The sound in the middle of the IPA chart - the upside-down e - is called schwa.
+We write it ea.
+It's pronounced with your mouth completely relaxed, and often represents any relaxed sound more than a specific mid back spread vowel.